 - Heat the olive oil in a large skillet over medium-high heat, then add the minced garlic and cook for about one minute.

-- Add the cannellini beans and spinach and toss gently with a rubber spatula.
+- Add the white beans and spinach and toss gently with a rubber spatula.
 Cook just 3-4 minutes, until the spinach just begins to wilt.

-- Place a bed of spinach and beans on a serving plate and top with that savory pork!
+- Place a bed of spinach and beans on a serving plate and top with that delicious pork!
 Enjoy!